gvwilson/sensibleadventures/princess-bear/princess-bear.md

 the hallway.
 He was wearing his boots and a striped cotton nightshirt, and had his sword in his hand.
 "Your Highness, are you---"

-"It was Badam come along," Sergeant Ramdu told him.
+"It was Badam come along," Sergeant Ranneda told him.
 She picked up a shard of dayglass from the desk and turned it over in her hand.
 "He's getting stronger."

 Sergeant Gyalpa scowled and lowered his sword.
 "Get back to bed," he ordered the